dpanova/Wine-Quality/README.md

 - data_types.csv - manually created csv file to ensure any upcoming new input data will have the same data types and columns
 - wine+quality/winequality-red.csv - input data for the report (https://archive.ics.uci.edu/ml/datasets/wine+quality)
 - wine.log - log file for WineQuality.py
+- top_drivers_statistics.csv - statistical analysis after the WineQualityReport is conducted

 # Python Files:
-1. WineQuality.py - a python class is created to automate the analysis of the data
+1. WineQuality.py - a python class is created to automate the analysis of the data.
+Documentation is available at https://dpanova.github.io/Wine-Quality/
 2. WineQualityReport.py - a python file which uses WineQuality.py to produce an automated pdf report.
 The report steps are as follows:
 - read the data from a csv
 - validate if the data is as expected